Mermade/openapi-filter/README.md

 # openapi-filter

-Filter internal paths, operations, parameters, schemas etc from OpenAPI/Swagger definitions
+Filter internal paths, operations, parameters, schemas etc from OpenAPI/Swagger definitions.

 Simply tag any object within the definition with an `x-internal` specification extension, and it will be removed from the output.